 How well do you manage employee workplace stress?

-Over 11 million working days are still being lost because of stress at work.
-As an employer, it is important to take responsibility for ensuring your staff are happy and healthy.
+Over 17 million working days are still being lost due to stress, depression or anxiety at work.
+As an employer, it’s important to take responsibility for ensuring your staff are happy and healthy.

 What is workplace stress?

 Workplace stress is defined as the harmful reaction that people have to undue pressure and demands placed on them at work.
 Our report, Mental Health in the Workplace, revealed that 64% of employees feel work has been a cause for their mental health deterioration – an increase from 2020.

 Workload, finances and office culture continue to top the list for reasons of poor mental health, all of which correlate to the perception of employees that work has become even more stressful in the last two years.
 That’s why identifying the main causes of stress in your workplace is important to be able to offer the right support.

 What are the causes of stress at work?

 With 37% of respondents having taken time off for their mental wellbeing over the last two years, it’s important for employers to take proactive steps to minimise or eliminate the risk altogether.
 Our research found that the most common cause of stress included:

 In our mental health report, we found that increased workloads were the biggest cause of stress, with 58% of employees citing this as the main cause of mental health issues in the workplace.
 Increased workload is associated with reduced levels of productivity, higher levels of fatigue and a higher risk of employee burnout.